ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 1. Updating your ``master`` branch to the latest official ``master`` commit.
 2. If the branch has merge conflicts, fix it immediately.

-Updating a branch and cleaning up stale or merged branches is an optional personal task.
+Updating a branch and cleaning up stale/merged branches is an optional personal task.

 ### Through GitHub's Web Editor